yealee925/Brute-Force-Lab/README.md

 ### Skills Learned
 - Advanced knowledge of working with a Linux system and practiced inputting Linux commands
 - Enhanced understanding of hacking techniques
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of critical thinking and problem-solving skills in cybersecurity

 ### Tools Used
 -  Hydra, a brute force tool used to crack passwords